My Account / Billing

 How do I change my password?

 Go to the ‘My Account’ section of www.instaVIN.com under ‘Edit Profile’ to change your password.
+You may also contact customer service if you have any difficulties.

 How do I reset my password?